Birth Support

 -

-If labor begins before my on-call window, I will still make every effort to support you if I am available, but full availability is not guaranteed before 37 weeks.
+If labor begins before our on-call window, we will still make every effort to support you if we are available, but full availability is not guaranteed before 37 weeks.

 -

-If your labor progresses too quickly for me to arrive, your postpartum support visits still remain fully available.
+If your labor progresses too quickly for our arrival, your postpartum support visits still remain fully available.
 Fast births happen, and you will still be held and supported through recovery and integration.

 -

 Yes.
-If an emergency prevents me from attending your birth, I will coordinate with a trusted back-up doula whenever possible.
+If an emergency prevents one of us from attending your birth, we will coordinate with each other to back-up one another, ensuring you have doula support.
+Should circumstances prevent both of us from attending your labor and birth experience we will make arrangements with a trusted back-up doula whenever possible.

 -